 Use the pen icon to clear the element.
 The blue X hides an element on the current viewport, so that it may still be available in other viewports.
 The "red X"", on the other hand, deletes the element from the shopping world and thus from all other viewports!

 If there are hidden items in your shopping world, this is shown by the dotted circle icon.
-The cifer in the icon indicates the number of hidden items:
+The cipher in the icon indicates the number of hidden items:

 Click on the icon to open a small bar with the hidden elements: